justMaku/BattleNetKit/README.md

 ### Generating SSO Token

-> ‼️ Never use your main account's token with BattleNetKit since BattleNetKit is not 100%
+> ‼️ Never use your main account's token with BattleNetKit, you **will** get banned.

 To generate SSO token used to authenticate against Battle.net, you will need to visit [http://eu.battle.net/login/en/flow/wow-and.app?externalChallenge=login](http://eu.battle.net/login/en/flow/wow-and.app?externalChallenge=login).
 After logging in with your Battle.net credentials, you should be redirected to a localhost webpage with the SSO token in `ST` query parameter.
 It should look like this: